-- Treatment is indicated when vision impaired by posterior capsular opacification does not meet the patient's functional needs or when it critically interferes with visualization of the fundus - Educate about the symptoms of posterior vitreous detachment, retinal tears, and detachment and the need for immediate examination if these symptoms are noticed - The decision to perform capsulotomy should take into account the benefits and risks of the laser surgery.
+- Treatment is indicated when vision impaired by posterior capsular opacification does not meet the patient's functional needs or when it critically interferes with visualization of the fundus - The decision to perform capsulotomy should take into account the benefits and risks of the laser surgery.
+This might be indicated earlier in patients with multifocal IOLs because of a greater functional impact of early PCO.
 Laser posterior capsulotomy should not be performed prophylactically (i.e., when the capsule remains clear).
-The should be inflammatory-free and the IOL stable prior to performing Nd:YAG laser capsulotomy.
-(III, GQ, SR)
+The eye should be inflammation free and the IOL stable prior to performing laser capsulotomy. - Educate high-risk patients about the symptoms of retinal tears and detachment